What is business architecture?

-The other day I was talking to a friend of mine who had looked at my LinkedIn profile and noticed that I had listed business architecture as skill/job of mine.
+The other day I was talking to a friend of mine who had looked at my LinkedIn profile and noticed that I had listed business architecture as a skill/job of mine.
 He had never heard of this discipline and jokingly asked if I design businesses.

 My gut reaction was to say “Of course not”, but the more I thought about it I started to realize that business architects do help clients to design/remodel their businesses.